 The Advantages for Larger Sized Businesses to Utilize a PEO:

-A large group with multiple locations in multiple states will have many benefits in streamlining process and procedures.
-The overall employee-employer relationship experience from an employees perspective shouldn’t vary by state or work location because HR is run separately and divided.
+Any group with multiple locations in multiple states will enjoy using a PEO for its many benefits like streamlining processes and procedures.
+The overall employer-employee relationship experienced from an employees’ perspective shouldn’t vary by state or work location because HR is run separately and divided.
 That opens up tremendous exposure to risk, let alone will make a company look disorganized to talent upon recruitment.
 A PEO will streamline these processes and procedures so the company is run in a manner which is more uniform.
-This further protects the PEO’s client-entity from law suits over administrative mistakes that open a business susceptible to discrimination or unfair treatment of employees.
+This further protects the PEO’s client-entity from law suits over administrative mistakes that leave a business susceptible to discrimination or unfair treatment of employees.

-A PEO, because of their streamlined services will often alleviate the need for an internal staff member to reach out to multiple vendors such as a separate vendor for payroll, a third party benefit administrator, or an outside HR consultant when a new employee is on-boarded.
-The client can go to one lead person representing the PEO who will often be able to coordinate all departments.
-This minimizes potential failures on administering the new hires on-boarding paperwork such as i9’s, w4’s, getting employee handbooks signed off on and keeping them up to date, assisting with benefits enrollment elections, direct deposit paperwork, retirement programs, etc…
+A PEO, because of their streamlined services will often alleviate the need for an internal staff member to reconcile multiple vendors for payroll, a third party benefit administrator, or an outside HR consultant when a new employee is on-boarded.
+The client can go to one lead person representing the PEO who will coordinate all service staff and departments.
+This minimizes potential failures on administering the new hires on-boarding paperwork such as i9’s, w4’s, getting employee handbooks signed off on and keeping them up to date and compliant, assisting with benefits enrollment elections, direct deposit paperwork, retirement programs, etc…

-A group over 100 employees will also likely find significantly more savings as an overall switch to a PEO.
-Typically, a larger group is going to have higher participation in medical plans and benefits that are a tremendous cost burden to businesses and if the PEO can offer discounts against that larger volume of participation its a win-win, as the PEO gains a new client and the client saves thousands upon thousands more!
+Most groups with more than 10 employees will likely find significant cost savings from the overall switch to a PEO.
+Typically, the larger the group, the greater the impact; a larger group is going to have higher participation in medical plans and benefits that are a tremendous cost burden to businesses and if the PEO can offer discounts against that larger volume of participation its a win-win; The PEO gains a new client and the client saves big time!

 If the group has common ownership entities, a PEO will help to keep the businesses protected by offering coverages to keep the employer group compliant while handling all of the added burden of paperwork and administration on reporting like the ACA 1095’s, 6055’s etc. which many HR staff are pressured to learn and understand how to accurately complete.